The 2021 competition took place at LSO St Luke's in COVID-secure conditions on Friday 21– Sunday 23 May 2021.

-The competition is open to conductors who will be aged 30 or under on Monday 1 March 2021 who are citizens of the UK, countries having full membership of the European Union, Norway, Iceland, Lichtenstein or Switzerland.
+The competition was open to conductors who are aged 30 or under who are citizens of the UK, countries having full membership of the European Union, Norway, Iceland, Lichtenstein or Switzerland.

-From the applications received, 20 conductors will be selected by a panel to enter Round 1; a Jury selects ten of these for Round 2.
-From these, three finalists will be chosen for the Final Round.
+From the applications received, 20 conductors were selected by a panel to enter Round 1.
+After the first day of competition a Jury selects ten of these for Round 2.
+From these, three finalists will be chosen after the second day for the Final Round.

 Felix Benati, 24, France